carmor1337/Robert-Diffrential-drive-robot/README.md

 ## Goals
 The goal of Robert is not only to build a working robot, but to implement the major robotics components myself and use the project to explore:

--Embedded systems
+- Embedded systems
--Real-time control
+- Real-time control
--State estimation and sensor fusion
+- State estimation and sensor fusion
--Computer vision
+- Computer vision
--Visual-inertial SLAM
+- Visual-inertial SLAM
--Path planning and tracking
+- Path planning and tracking
--Robot kinematics and dynamics
+- Robot kinematics and dynamics

-# Relationship with ROS 2
+# Why not ROS 2?
-Robert is intentionally being developed without ROS for the core robotics stack.
-The goal of the project is to understand and implement the underlying systems myself rather than primarily integrating existing robotics frameworks.
-ROS will be used for intra-robot modules and communication but I will try to modulazie it as much as possible to make ROS as a communications layer.
+Robert is intentionally being developed without relying on ROS 2 implementations of the core robotics algorithms.
+The goal is to implement the underlying systems myself rather than primarily integrating existing robotics frameworks.
+ROS 2 will be used as a communication and integration layer between modules, while keeping the individual components as independent as possible.

 ## Hardware
 Compute